Accounting

 The CPA Exam

-Unlike many other undergraduate programs, the flexibility of Bucknell’s accounting major enables students to satisfy the educational requirements established by many states to sit for the CPA exam, including the 150-hour requirement.
-(Students interested in a particular state should contact its State Board of Accountancy to determine its specific rules and regulations.)
+Unlike many other undergraduate programs, the flexibility of Bucknell’s accounting major enables students to satisfy the educational requirements established by many states to sit for the CPA exam (students interested in a particular state should contact its State Board of Accountancy to determine its specific rules and regulations).
 Although the accounting degree program requires only 128 semester hours, students may earn up to 150 semester hours in four academic years by supplementing degree requirements with a combination of Advanced Placement (AP) credits, course overloads, summer classes, College Level Examination Program (CLEP) exams, online coursework and/or internships.
 Flexibility exists in how students may earn the semester hours required to accommodate state-specific variations in licensing requirements.
-For example, students may take 4.5 courses each semester for no additional tuition and without requesting approval of the associate/assistant dean (a 5-course load also is permissible in any semester with the approval of the associate/assistant dean).
+For example, students may take 4.5 courses each semester for no additional tuition and without requesting approval of the associate/assistant dean (a 5-course load also is permissible after completion of the first semester and for no additional tuition with the approval of the associate/assistant dean).
 Thus, a student who opts to take 4.5 courses each semester will earn 144 semester hours over the course of four years, leaving only six hours to be completed via the methods noted above.
 Although faculty will advise students concerning course selection, the student is responsible for choosing those courses and experiences that meet a specific state's requirements to sit for the CPA exam.

 Accounting Major Requirements